lynnfaraday/aresmush.com/tutorials/config/channels.md

 ## recall_buffer_size

 Sets the number of messages available in the channel recall (and thus the web portal chat) for all channels.

+## discord_gravatar_style and discord_prefix

+These two options are used by the [Discord App](https://github.com/AresMUSH/ares-discord), an extension for AresMUSH that lets you connect your in-game chat channels to a Discord server.
+If you don't have the app installed, they do nothing.